 Alongside IVF treatment we provide intracytoplasmic sperm injection (ICSI).
 This treatment involves the injection of a single sperm directly into the egg.
 ICSI is recommended for couples where the man has low sperm numbers or low sperm motility, making it less likely that the sperm will fertilise the egg on its own.
 This treatment is appropriate for couples struggling with male infertility.

-If you are considering IVF or ICSI treatment and you would like to know more, book your consultation today.
+If you are considering IVF or ICSI treatment and you would like to know more, please do get in touch with us.
 At Wessex Fertility we are committed to finding the best treatment plan for you.
 Book your IVF treatment consultation with us today.